-ANSWER: I`m happy and proud to affirm that the interest in recycling and up-cycling articles showcased on our website grows everyday, a very healthy sign for the entire sustainable movement and the world in ensemble.
+ANSWER: I'm happy and proud to affirm that the interest in recycling and up-cycling articles on our website grows every day, a very healthy sign for the entire sustainable movement and the world in the ensemble.
 In 2015 more and more individuals will embrace simple and fun DIY projects.
 With this thought in mind I would say that the educative DIY projects that can be embraced by parents to teach their little loved ones different lessons will be at the top of the tree; in this category outdoor projects are one of the top choices.

 Dinah Wulf has found her life calling in marriage, motherhood, and making things.
 Her DIY Inspired website is a treasure chest of tips for crafts, repurposing projects, makeovers, entertaining, gardening ideas, and ideas on how to use your head instead of your wallet to make your home, and the world, a better place.